rafhun/grunt-wordpress-starter/readme.md

 Also make note of the bash completion package they offer.

 ### CMS / Server
-Wordpress requires PHP and a MySQL database on your server.
+WordPress requires PHP and a MySQL database on your server.
 However if you are only concerned about styling and do not need to work on the CMS itself you can do that as the generated styleguide is a simple static site that you can access directly.

 This repo comes with a Docker configuration that provides you with the necessary server environment.
 Make sure that you have Docker installed on your machine ([instruction here](https://www.docker.com/products/overview)).
 You can find the default configuration in the `docker-compose.yml` file (inlcuding the mapped ports, volumes and MySQL credentials).